EddieIvan01/iox/README.md

 **NOTICE: When you make a multistage connection, the `Remote2Remote-UDP-mode` must be started last, which is the No.3 command in above example**

-UDP forwarding may have behavior that is not as you expected, because there are many differences between stream & packet.
+UDP forwarding may have behavior that is not as you expected.
+Actually, on GitHub now, there are only examples of forwarding a local listener to a remote host, so I can only implement them with my understanding

-You can find why in the source code, if you have any ideas, PR / issue are welcomed
+You can find why in the source code.
+If you have any ideas, PR / issue are welcomed

 ## License